PennyLaneAI/pennylane-qulacs/README.rst

     $ pip install pennylane-qulacs["cpu"]

-Note that you need to include whether you want to install the CPU version (``pennylane-qulacs["cpu"]``) or the GPU version (``pennylane-qulacs["gpu"]``) of Qulacs for it to be installed correctly.
+Note that you need to include whether to install the CPU version (``pennylane-qulacs["cpu"]``) or the GPU version (``pennylane-qulacs["gpu"]``) of Qulacs for it to be installed correctly.
 Otherwise Qulacs will need to be installed separately.